An entire guidebook library that fits neatly in your pocket

 Q10: I have set up a membership by mistake, how do I get a refund?

 You can cancel your membership at any time.
 If you have a 1 month membership it will continue until the end of the 1 month period.
 If you have a 12 month membership then it will run until the end of the 12 month period.
-If you buy a 12 month membership by mistake then contact us.
+If you buy a 12 month membership by mistake, or if you are unhappy with the product, then contact us.

 Q11: Do you support operating systems other than iOS and Android?